bajankristof/nedb-promises/docs.md

 <a name="Datastore+find"></a>

 ### datastore.find([query], [projection]) ⇒ [<code>Cursor</code>](#Cursor)
-Find documents that match a query.
+Find documents that match the specified `query`.

 It's basically the same as the original: https://github.com/louischatriot/nedb#finding-documents